-Lattice Science Publication (LSP) is a registered publication house that publishing scientific, original, cutting edge, peer reviewed research oriented article (s) of the journal(s)🔗 in the field of Engineering, Technology, Science, Management, Humanities, Dental Sciences, Medical Sciences, Pharmaceutical Sciences, Preventive Medicine and Health since year 2010.
-All Lattice Science Publication (LSP) Journals🔗 are academic, online, double blind, open access🔗, peer reviewed🔗.
+The Lattice Science Publication (LSP) is a registered publication house that publishing scientific, original, cutting edge, peer reviewed🔗 research oriented article (s) of the journal(s)🔗 in the field of Engineering, Technology, Science, Management, Humanities, Biology (Zoology and Botany), Physics, Chemistry, Mathematics, Education, Literature, Agriculture, Economics, Finance, Social Science and Literature, Mass Communication and Journalism, Dental Sciences, Medical Sciences, Pharmaceutical Sciences, Preventive Medicine and Health since year 2020.
+All journal(s)🔗 of Lattice Science Publication (LSP)🔗 are double blind, open access🔗, peer reviewed🔗, periodic international journal.

 What are the typical criteria for an Editor position?